dcjones/isolator-paper/paper.md

 Fully Bayesian methods like the one presented here possess a degree of subjectivity that sometimes give researchers pause.
-Although we have found the results from Isolator to be insensitive to precise values given to these hyperparameters, they are chosen in advance and with a degree of arbitrariness.
+Although we have found the results from Isolator to be insensitive to precise values given to hyperparameters, they are chosen in advance and with a degree of arbitrariness.
 What is often ignored is that the alternative, methods based on unregularized maximum likelihood estimates, in practice often necessitate a more insidious